vagetman/url-shorten/README.md

 * `X-URLShort-Auth` - Authentication header.
 It's a space separated `vendor password` sequence.
 The `password` should be stored in secret store (see above) with `vendor` being a key to the secret value.
 * `X-Response-Host` - the destination host for URI.

+To encode URLs with a 'fragment' (`#<tag>`) the whole URL needs to be sent.
+User agents generally are not transmitting anything beyond `#` as the fragment is intended to be used locally only.
+Even if transmitted, it's not received and parsed correctly on Fastly platform.
+To transmit and receive the URL in its entirety the `#` should be sent in its URL-encoded form (`%23`).
+The code is making a reverse translation of `%23` back to `#`.

 The protocol is always `https`.
 When the API request succeeds `201 Created` response is returned.

 ## The URL expansion
 When no headers is supplied the URI path is assumed a shorten key with a request to expansion.
 A KV store lookup is performed and an original URL.
 When found `301` response is returned with `location` header containing the original URL.
 Otherwise `404` is returned.